amineck/purify/README.md

 Most sanitization packages use struct tags to define sanitization rules.
 This is a great approach, but:
 - It's not always possible to add struct tags to your models. (ex: when using protobuf types)
 - Struct tags can be error-prone and hard to read.

-This package allows you to define sanitization rules in a more declarative way.
+- Sometimes a declarative syntax is more suitable than struct tags.

 ## Installation